fangohr/paper-supplement-standard-problem-dmi/README.md

 Tools to process the data from spin wave simulations can be found in the `sims/spin_waves_sims/data_libs/` folder.

+Finite element calculation results can be found in the notebooks whose names finish with `finite-element`.
+These results were obtained with non-publicly available finite element codes, thus they are mostly for reference, but simulation scripts for one of the finite element packages are hosted in the `sims/finmag/` directory.

+# Data

+Data to reproduce the plots in the paper, without running the notebooks, are provided as text files in the `notebooks/data` directory.

 # Binder

 It is possible to interactively run the simulations and analyse the data from a